Lucpp101010/transfer-assignment/story.md

 “Someone pushed this commit after he died,” Clara muttered to herself.

 A deeper inspection revealed the culprit.
 Clara used `git blame` to pinpoint the exact line of code in the sabotaging commit that introduced the critical rollback.
 It referenced a snippet copied from another developer's earlier contribution.

+## Unmasking the Killer

+By checking the logs with `git log --author` and looking for anomalies, Clara identified a second user who had accessed the repository minutes after Arthur’s death.
+This developer, Ethan Mallory, had always been envious of Arthur's success.
+Ethan had committed the sabotaging rollback to frame Arthur as incompetent, expecting the company's leadership to sideline him from the project.

+But Ethan had made a critical mistake.
+Clara executed a `git reflog` and uncovered that Ethan had amended one of Arthur's commits to hide his tracks.
+However, Git's reflog stored every action performed on the repository, and there it was: Ethan's user credentials tied to the amended commit.